OK, we’re 8 days into 2019. You’ve had enough time to settle in. You’re grinding. Business as usual. Here are 3 questions for you:

 If you’re satisfied, coasting, or as a friend of ours used to say, “Livin’ large”, stop reading now & go back to doing whatever it is you do.

-What I will do is ask: What’s going to be different this year?
+What we will do is ask: What’s going to be different this year?

 If you are not happy in your sales role; if you are not making the money you want, what will you do differently this year to change things?
 Blame the leads?
 Complain about your territory?
 “Dog” the competition?
-Bitch about your boss or supervisor?
+Bitch about your management?